Dim Tu Tac: History

 Dim Tu Tac continues to expand with two new branches in shopping malls in 2023, including the Estella Place branch on Hanoi Highway in An Phú, Thủ Đức (formerly District 2) opened on June 2, followed by the Hùng Vương Plaza branch on Hồng Bàng Boulevard, District 5 on November 16.
 On June 6, Dim Tu Tac was awarded the Bib Gourmand distinction for the first time when Hanoi & Ho Chi Minh City made their debut in the Michelin Guide.

 On June 27, 2024, Dim Tu Tac received the Bib Gourmand distinction in the second edition of the Michelin Guide in Vietnam.
 In October, Dim Tu Tac launched its newest branch at Cobi Tower II, the first branch to open in an office tower in Phú Mỹ Hưng urban area, District 7.

+At the 25th Macao Food Festival, Dim Tu Tac was the only representative from Vietnam to participate in the Macao International Chinese Cuisine Chef Competition 2025, organized by Galaxy Entertainment Group.
+In this competition featuring Chinese chefs from reputable F&B brands around the world, chefs from Dim Tu Tac won two awards: “Creative Dim Sum Dish” (Lee Kum Kee Innovation Award) and “First Runner-Up for Main Kitchen Dish."

+On 19 July 2026, after more than a decade of operating in Ho Chi Minh City's traditional Chinatown area - Chợ Lớn, the District 5 branch relocated to a new venue at Topaz City on Cao Lỗ Street, District 8.
+The new location became the brand's third branch situated within a residential apartment complex.

 Products

+Menu

 The restaurant's à la carte menu includes dim sum, soups, fried rice & noodles, Cantonese roast dishes (BBQ), vegetarian dishes, and other regional dishes from Sichuan and Shanghai.
 Their signature dishes are: